seldonian-toolkit/Engine/docs/source/getting_started.rst

             primary_objective=primary_objective,
             initial_solution_fn=initial_solution_fn,
             parse_trees=parse_trees,
+            bound_method=bound_method,
         )

-        # 10. Run seldonian algorithm using the spec object
+        # 11. Run seldonian algorithm using the spec object
         passed_safety,candidate_solution = seldonian_algorithm(spec)
         print(passed_safety,candidate_solution)

-In the second to last line, notice  how :code:`seldonian_algorithm()` returns two values. :code:`passed_safety` is a boolean indicating whether the candidate solution found during candidate selection passed the safety test.
+Notice in the last few lines that :code:`seldonian_algorithm()` returns two values. :code:`passed_safety` is a boolean indicating whether the candidate solution found during candidate selection passed the safety test.
 If :code:`passed_safety==False`, then :code:`candidate_solution="NSF"`, i.e. "No Solution Found".
-If :code:`passed_safety==False` then the candidate solution is a numpy array of model weights.
-In this example, you should get :code:`passed_safety=True` and a candidate solution of something like: :code:`[0.16818159 0.17379649]`, which might differ slightly depending on your machine's random number generator.
+If :code:`passed_safety==True` then the candidate solution is a numpy array of model weights.
+In this example, you should get :code:`passed_safety=True` and a candidate solution of something like: :code:`[0.16911355 0.1738146]`, which might differ slightly depending on your machine's random number generator.